 Take zidovudine according to your health care provider’s instructions.

-local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you take too much zidovudine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 Other possible side effects of zidovudine include: